yuukicammy/mit-adobe-fivek-dataset/README.md

 In practice, this dataset is often used after RAW images have undergone various processing steps.
 For example, RAW images are developed by adding noise, overexposure, and underexposure to emulate camera errors.

-However, the officially provided data set has a complex structure and is difficult to handle.
+However, the officially provided dataset has a complex structure and is difficult to handle.
 This repository provides tools to easily download and use the datasets.

 ## Official Website